Heng-Ye/Vertex_reco_using_Convolutional_NN/README.md

-# Proton Inelastic- and Elastic-scattering Interaction Vertex Recognization using Convolutional Neural Network
+# Proton Interaction Vertex Recognization using Convolutional Neural Network

 Training Procedure:
 [1] Prepare sample for the training\